aquatiko/content-downloader/README.md

   ```
   $ ctdl python
   ```
-  This is the default behaviour which will download 10 pdf files in a folder named 'python' in current directory.
+  This is the default behavior which will download 10 pdf files in a folder named 'python' in the current directory.

 - To download 3 ppt files on 'health':